The Ultimate Guide to Canadian Payroll Year-End

 Make it your best year-end ever with our best practice checklists:

-1. Check rates and limits for CPP/QPP contributions, EI and QPIP premiums
+1. Check rates and limits for CPP/QPP contributions and EI and QPIP premiums

 2. Compare the TD1 forms from last year to this year for federal and provincial changes